maibennett/sta235/exampleSite/content/resources.md

 ### Interesting readings

-Here are a list of interesting readings if you want to read more about the topics we cover in class and how they relate to the real world:
+Here are a list of interesting readings if you want to explore more about the topics we cover in class and how they relate to the real world:

 -  Press release: The Price in Economics Science (2021). ["Natural experiments help answer important questions for society"](https://www.nobelprize.org/prizes/economic-sciences/2021/press-release/).